UPDATED! Universal Studios Japan (USJ): The Ultimate Guide (2023 Edition)

 BA-NA-NA!

-Yes, the most ridiculously entertaining yellow minions (from the hit Despicable Me/Minion movies) are Universal Studios Japan's newest attraction - in their own park!
+Yes, the most ridiculously entertaining yellow minions (from the hit Despicable Me/Minion movies) are have their own park.
 Be transformed into a minion on the Despicable Me Minion Mayhem ride.
-Slip and slide on the Freeze Ray Sliders, and eat all manner of Minion-themed snacks along the way.
+Slip and slide on the Freeze Ray Sliders, and eat all manner of Minion-themed (and banana flavoured) snacks along the way.
+Grab a Minion curried omelet or Minion burger at Happiness Cafe.

-Rides aside, Minion Park is a great place to wander around.
-It's packed with photo opportunities, play areas, food stalls and the Minion Market Place where you can spend a fortune on Minion and Despicable Me merchandise.
+Rides aside, Minion Park is a fun place to wander around.
+It's packed with photo opportunities, play areas, food stalls and the Minion Market Place where you can spend a small fortune on Minion and Despicable Me merchandise. 😉

 There are also daily street performances featuring all your favourite characters.